kishankumar8/MACHINE-LEARNING-/README.md

 # MACHINE-LEARNING-

-In this repository i am share the machine larning algorithms that help me ito revise ml as a quick revise sheet.
+In this repository i am share the machine larning algorithms that help me to revise ml as a quick revise sheet.